AleHD/deep-biomedicine-project/README.md

 Finally, `main.ipynb` shows the final results and compares the performance of each of the models.

 The results directory contains examples of the results.
+The PSNR score for the results images are in the file names.
+Below is a sample of the results obtained with our models.

 ![alt text](https://github.com/AleHD/deep-biomedicine-project/blob/main/Summary.png)